Does AI Copywriting Work? We Tested ChatGPT Against 6 of The Best AI Writing Softwares So You Don't Have To

 In the screenshot below, the highlighted text is what it generated for me from the text I had input above it.
 Additionally, in the left viewing pane, you’ll see some introduction text it generated for me.

 I used my usual inputs for the water bottle product description.

 Article - Unlike the other tools so far, I can’t see a “tone of voice” input field in the main Long Form Writing tool, although it’s probably taking its cue from my initial inputs.
 However, a tone of voice field is available within some other Ink tools.
 The sentence it generated for me isn’t particularly helpful and wouldn’t assist me much with my writing flow.
 But I think the introduction paragraphs are fine and could help get an article started.

-Product description - The descriptions generated were ok and would also be a helpful starting point to work from.
-However, they do seem to use some creative license with product features that may not be true.
+Product description - The descriptions generated were ok, although the sentences are on the long side, but would be a helpful starting point to work from.
+However, it does use some creative license with product features that aren't true!
 You’d need to have someone spend time reviewing these to make sure accuracy is maintained.
 For example, “best smelling cap”??
 Lol.

 Anyword is just like the other AI writers in that there are multiple template categories you can choose from to create content suited for the specific marketing channel or platform.

 Start your free trial with no credit card details.

 Anyword Article Test